jakkie/gunbot-xt-edition-docker/README.md

 ```
 docker build -t gunbot .
 ```
 - To build with a specific gunbot version.
 Just change the gunbot version to the version you want.
-To see which versions are availible go to https://github.com/GuntharDeNiro/BTCT/releases
+To see which versions are available go to https://github.com/GuntharDeNiro/BTCT/releases
 ```
 docker build -t gunbot --build-arg gunbot_version=6.0.2 .
 ```